Cal Coast Termite & Pest, Inc.

 Subterranean Termites

 Once workers and nymphs are produced, the king and queen are fed by the workers and cease feeding on wood.
-Termites go through incomplete metamorphosis with egg, nymph, and adult stages.
-Nymphs resemble adults but are smaller and are the most numerous stage in the colony.
+Termites go through incomplete metamorphosis, with egg, nymph, and adult stages.
+Nymphs resemble adults but are smaller and are the most numerous stages in the colony.
 They also groom and feed one another and other colony members.

 Carpenter Ants